THIS TOPIC APPLIES TO:SQL Server 2016Power BI Report Server

 If you have just a few items, you can republish reports, report models, and shared data sources from Report Designer, Model Designer, and Report Builder to the new report server.
 You must re-create role assignments, subscriptions, shared schedules, report snapshot schedules, custom properties that you set on reports or other items, model item security, and properties that you set on the report server.
 You will lose report history and report execution log data.

-In addition, you should be aware of several important changes in SQL Server 2017 that will affect how you migrate your installation:
+In addition, you should be aware of several important changes in SQL Server Reporting Services that will affect how you migrate your installation:

 The new web portal has replaced Report Manager.